DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/typescript.md

-# React Scheduler - TypeScript
+# React Scheduler - TypeScript Support

-[TypeScript](https://www.typescriptlang.org) is a popular JavaScript superset with a strict syntax, developed by Microsoft.
-It supports static typing and enables catching errors at build time.

-The React Scheduler comes with TypeScript definitions that allows you to use it into TypeScript projects.
+The React Scheduler is supplied with TypeScript definitions.
+Strict typing allows you to catch bugs at earlier stages and use features like code completion and automated refactoring.

 .embedded-demo({ "path": "scheduler-typescript/basic", "showThemeSelector": true })